courtschmort/super-galactic-age-calculator-independent-project/README.md

 In the future, I plan to include the following key features:
 * UI
-* Input for birthdate rather than age
+* Calculate birthdate rather than age

 ## Technologies Used